 Firstly, it’s important to recognise Google no longer creates the Slate.
 Personally, I think this was a really bad move because all the bad press around it was due to Chrome OS not being ready for it.

-Yes, when it was launched it was really expensive, but it has dropped in price dramatically since then.
+Yes, when it was launched, it was expensive, but it has dropped in price dramatically since then.
 Also, all of the Chrome OS issues around tablets has been dealt with.

 Although it’s not an easy device to get your hands on.
 If you can then I’d definitely consider it.
 It will receive Chrome OS updates until 2026, and it beats any of the Chromebooks in this list when it comes to the display quality.